microsponsors/registry-contract/README.md

-# Microsponsors Proof-of-Content Registry Contract
+# Proof-of-Content Registry Contract

-On-chain registry that maps user DNS (domain) to their Ethereum address.
-Functionally, this is a whitelist that will be integrated into our onboarding flow.
-It will ensure that only verified users are transacting.
+On-chain registry that maps a users' Ethereum address to an isWhitelisted boolean and a contentId.
+Bids and fills will be validated by this contract.

-Boilerplate source code is more or less copied/ compiled from [0x's Whitelist.sol example contract](https://github.com/0xProject/0x-monorepo/blob/development/contracts/exchange/contracts/examples/Whitelist.sol)
+Boilerplate source code is more or less copy-pasted from [0x's Whitelist.sol example contract](https://github.com/0xProject/0x-monorepo/blob/development/contracts/exchange/contracts/examples/Whitelist.sol)

 ## Install, Compile & Deploy